erwinmedina/PetStoreBackendProject/README.md

 - **Flask**: Web framework for building the API.
 - **MongoDB**: NoSQL database for storing user and product data.
 - **Redis**: In-memory data structure store used as a cache and session store.
+- **Nginx**: Utilized to handle incoming HTTP requests, and distribute them to appropriate servers, serving as a load balancer.

 This project is focused on the backend aspect of a Pet Store application.
 It builds off of the previous assignment, enhancing it by integrating secure authentication, encrypted password storage, and the implementation of advanced scalable strategies to ensure the application can efficiently handle increased loads and maintain high performance.